jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 </p>
 ```

-Whilst this may visually represent a list, it is going to give certain people a very different experience.
+Whilst this may visually represent a list, it is going to give people using assistive technology a very different experience.
 Each 'item' has no relation to the other, it's just one paragraph element, this would give people no indication of how many items were present and how they relate in context and order if they needed to be read sequentially.

 ### Who would do that though?